poppinace/indexnet_matting/README.md

 ## Updates
 - 5 Aug 2019: Inference code of IndexNet Matting is released!
+- 16 Aug 2019: The supplementary material is finalized and released!

 ## Highlights
 - **Simple and effective:** IndexNet Matting only deals with the upsampling stage but exhibits at least 16.1% relative improvements, compared to the Deep Matting baseline;